Bangladeshi Diet Plan for Weight Loss: 7-Day Meal Plan Using Local Foods

 How This Diet Plan Works

-- Protein target: 60–80g daily — keeps you full, preserves muscle, burns extra calories digesting it
+- Protein target: 60–80g daily — keeps you full, preserves muscle, burns extra calories digesting it (the thermic effect of food)

 7-Day Meal Plan